If You Related to Francesca Bridgerton’s Orgasm Difficulties, You’re Not Alone

 First, I realised that I deserve pleasure as much as my partners.
 I was primarily sleeping with men and masc-of-centre people at the time, and the orgasm gap is a real phenomenon to which I have no desire to contribute with my sex life.

 Ironically, discovering that I have an orgasm denial/orgasm control kink helped, too.
 This means that if I’m having fun but not getting off, I can eroticise the build-up and the unreleased sexual tension in and of itself.
 Enjoying the process freed me up to enjoy sex more fully without needing to chase a destination that can be highly variable in its reachability.
-(And yes, I also appreciate the irony that someone growling “don’t you dare fucking cum” in my ear will often get me close faster than almost anything else.)
+(And yes, I also appreciate the irony that someone growling “don’t you dare fucking come” in my ear will often get me close faster than almost anything else.)

 I recently saw this article about why faking orgasms “may not be as bad for your relationship as we thought,” and… it made me kinda ragey.
 This part, in particular: